-Here was a marvelous metaphor to conjure up the economic highs and lows of the past four years…except that it’s been mainly a descent since 2007.
+Here was a marvellous metaphor to conjure up the economic highs and lows of the past four years…except that it’s been mainly a descent since 2007.

 And was there some forethought in the word link of the “Greek problem” and “the stage”?
 I think so.
 But the speaker was too polite to mention either Greek tragedies, Greek choruses, siren voices or Herculean efforts.

 Enough.
-This was a worthy speech from a speaker who’s often overlooked in the drama that is Eurozone realpolitik.
+This was a worthy speech from a speaker who we often overlook in the drama that is Eurozone realpolitik.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?